MichailMR/AI-pendulum/README.md

 init the AI_agent script to start the AI

-I used torch.py for data training; based on an AI agent from a snake game, and matplotlib.pyplot / IPython.display for plotting the learning data.
+I used torch.py for data training; based on an AI agent from a snake game and matplotlib.pyplot / IPython.display for plotting the learning data.
 The pendulum itself uses pymunk.py for physics and pygame for display